cloudevents/spec/cloudevents/extensions/data-classification.md

 intermediaries or consumers cannot meet such requirements, they MUST reject or ignore the event.

+If intermediaries or consumers are unsure on how to interpret these attributes, for example when they encounter an unknown classification level or data regulation, they must assume they cannot meet requirements and MUST reject or ignore the event.

 Intermediaries SHOULD NOT modify the `dataclassification`, `dataregulation`, and `datacategory` attributes.